dlang-tour/english/basics/alias-strings.md

     import std.uni : byGrapheme;
     writeln(s.byGrapheme.walkLength); // 1

-Here the actual array length of `s` is 3 because it contains 3 code units:
+Here the actual array length of `s` is 3, because it contains 3 code units:
 `0x41`, `0x03` and `0x08`.
 Of those latter two define single code point (combining diacritics character) and [`walkLength`](https://dlang.org/library/std/range/primitives/walk_length.html) (standard library function to calculate arbitrary range length) counts two code points total.
-Finally, `byGrapheme` performs rather expensive calculations to recognize that these two code points combine into single displayed character.
+Finally, `byGrapheme` performs rather expensive calculations to recognize that these two code points combine into a single displayed character.

-Correct processing of Unicode can be very complicated, but for most of the time D developers can simply consider `string` variables as magical byte arrays and rely on standard library algorithms to do the right job.
-Most of Unicode functionality is provided by [`std.uni`](https://dlang.org/library/std/uni.html) module with some more basic primitives available in [`std.utf`](https://dlang.org/library/std/utf.html).
+Correct processing of Unicode can be very complicated, but most of the time, D developers can simply consider `string` variables as magical byte arrays and rely on standard library algorithms to do the right job.
+Most Unicode functionality is provided by the [`std.uni`](https://dlang.org/library/std/uni.html) module, with some more basic primitives available in [`std.utf`](https://dlang.org/library/std/utf.html).

 ### Multi-line strings

-To create multi-line strings use the `string str = q{ ... }` syntax.
+To create multi-line strings, use the `string str = q{ ... }` syntax.

     string multiline = q{ This
         may be a